-Become a Community Food Member
+Community Food Membership

 FareShare Greater Manchester provides food support to charities, community groups and community food projects across the region through our Community Food Membership.
 A wide variety of surplus food is available, including ambient goods, fresh produce, chilled and frozen items, as well as catering-sized products for organisations supporting their communities.
 Our support helps local organisations and community food projects across Greater Manchester provide meals to those in need.
+We supply over 250 charities and community groups across Greater Manchester, helping them provide meals, food parcels and vital community services.

 Members can choose to have food delivered or collect it from our warehouse in Openshaw.